oroinc/documentation/user/concept-guides/payment-configuration/index.rst

   CyberSource is a payment gateway solution that allows merchants to safely accept and effectively process payments.

-.. hint:: Check out |OroCommerce's Extension Marketplace| to download other payment extensions that you can pair with your OroCommerce applications.
+.. hint:: The default OroCommerce application includes the following payment methods out-of-the-box: Check/Money Order, Payment Terms, and PayPal Payflow Gateway/PayPal Payment Pro.
+Check out |OroCommerce's Extension Marketplace| to download other payment extensions that you can pair with your OroCommerce applications.

 Payment Rules
 -------------